Skip to contents

 Value

-an addr vector, the same length as x, that is the best match in y for each addr in x.
+An addr vector, the same length as x, containing the selected match in y for each addr in x.
 Partial matches are returned with matched ZIP code and/or street fields filled when later stages do not match.

 Examples